Harlemz1stLad3/Sprint-Challenge-Applied-Javascript/README.md

 DOM stands for Document Object Model.
 Given that everything in Javascript is an object, the DOM creates a model of the HTML which we can then dynamically manipulate.
 This is not the same as the actual HTML.
 Making dynamic changes to the DOM will not affect the HTML on the index.html page.

+DOM is the document object that script languages like Javascript are able to manipulate to make a website more functional.

 2. What is an event?

 An event refers to a number of interactions with the page.
 It could indicate when the page has loaded (i.e. the load event), a user has clicked or double clicked on something (click and dblclick respectively), etc. It could be called a "thing" that happens to an HTML element.

+An event is pretty much any interaction with the DOM itself and comes in a variety of ways like mouse events, key events, etc...

 3. What is an event listener?

 An event listener is a method which is attached to an HTML element which "listens" for an event to occur.
 An HTML button on the page could have an event listener with the property of 'click' assigned to it.
 When a user clicks on that button, it will refer to a callback function to do something on the page.

+An eventListener is a way for Javascript to interact with all the DOM events and create an action based on user interaction (mouseover, click, keydown, etc...).

 4. Why would we convert a NodeList into an Array?

 NodeLists don't have access to the same range of methods that arrays have access to.
 If we wanted to use an array method that the nodeList did not have access to, we would need to convert it into an array to use those methods.

+NodeList's are very limited in the type of action that can be used with them (i.e. only forEach method).
+So, making a nodeList into an array gives you more options to manipulate the data.

 5. What is a component?

 A component is a piece of modular, DRY code which can be re-used among different sections of the site.
 By design, it is fairly abstract to allow a wide variety of sources to be passed through it.

+A component is a DRY reusable piece of code that makes a programmer's life easier down the road.
+Let's us populate/create elements dynamically based on the data returned (think Twitter feed text boxes).